Foreign relations of the United Kingdom: Diplomatic relations

 British diplomatic relations date back to the 13th century.
-The United Kingdom has established diplomatic relations with all United Nations members, aside from Bhutan, in addition to 2 Non-UN member states: Holy See, and Kosovo.
+The United Kingdom has established diplomatic relations with all United Nations members, aside from Bhutan, in addition to three Non-UN member states: the Holy See, Kosovo and Palestine.
 Moreover, the UK established official relations with the Sovereign Military Order of Malta on 9 October 2024.
 The following table lists the date from which diplomatic relations were established with other countries: